grantcolley/react-notes/README.md

 > Use `Promise.all()` to handle multiple asynchronous operations concurrently in an async function.

 # TypeScript
-[TypeScript](https://www.typescriptlang.org/) is a superset of JavaScript that adds Type safety resulting in fewer runtime bugs.
+[TypeScript](https://www.typescriptlang.org/) was first released in 2012.
+It is a superset of JavaScript that adds Type safety resulting in fewer runtime bugs.

 How it works is you write TypeScript code in `.ts` files and TypeScript compiles them to regular JavaScript `.js` files.